pablohdez98/DBpedia-abstracts-to-RDF/code/app/readme.md

   -h, --help displays this help message and exits.
   --input_text INPUT_TEXT
-                        Insert abstract text or any other type to generate RDF based on the input --all_sentences Use all sentences of the abstract or only the simplest sentences (False recommended) --text_triples Print the simplified statements of the triples that have been generated.
+                        Insert abstract text or any other type to generate RDF based on the input --text_triples Print the simplified statements of the triples that have been generated.
 This is useful for understanding how the pipeline processed the input
-  --no_literals Discards all triples containing a literal.
-This occurs when the pipeline cannot find any lexicalization for the predicate or the object
   --save_debug Prints the text triples and the extracted RDF triples for each sentence.
 ```